 Key Challenges:

-- Cost optimization (SMS is expensive at scale)
+- Cost control (SMS is pricey at scale).

 In-App Notification Service